JeanPousset/granulometric-analysis/README.md

 You can easily use the online application via the link: https://granulometric-analysis.streamlit.app/ .
 When you get to the page, you may have to click on the alert to restart the server.
 It automatically shuts down when there has been no access for 48 hours.

+You can also do some modifications on the app and run it locally on your computer.
+In that case follow the instruction in **Local Installation**.
+Then you can modify the app in the *streamlit_app.py* script and lunch it by following the instruction of **Local use**.

 # Local Installation

 Start by downloading or cloning the entire repository locally.